limcaroline/travel-world/README.md

 - As a user, I want to see a summary of my selection and complete my booking.
   - A booking form where users can input their details and book their selected holiday package is available.

-- As a user, I want to get a confirmation that my booking is successful.
   - A confirmation message is given that a booking is successful.

+- Good-to-have (future): As a user, I want the option to include add-ons such as a rental vehicle for convenience.
+  - A list of add-ons for the selected city will be available with relevant details such as description, price, and discount offered.

 ### Website Structure
 #### - Menu
 - Home
   - includes Search option and highlighted travel packages
-- Accommodation
+- Map
-  - includes List of hotels with relevant information and a link to the map view
-- Experience (attractions and restaurants)
-  - includes List of attractions and restaurants with relevant information and a link to the map view
+  - includes hotels, attractions, and restaurants with relevant information
-- Book
+- Book Now!
   - includes a final selection summary and allows user to book the travel package